almereyda/awesome-starred/README.md

 - [jsonapi-rb/jsonapi-hanami](https://github.com/jsonapi-rb/jsonapi-hanami) - Hanami gem for fast jsonapi-compliant APIs.
 - [simplecov-ruby/simplecov](https://github.com/simplecov-ruby/simplecov) - Code coverage for Ruby with a powerful configuration library and automatic merging of coverage across test suites
 - [amical/discourse-watch-category](https://github.com/amical/discourse-watch-category) - Watches a category for all the users in a particular group
+- [decko-commons/decko](https://github.com/decko-commons/decko) - Start with a deck of wiki cards.
+Develop it into a rich web app.
 - [phildionne/geojsonlint](https://github.com/phildionne/geojsonlint) - A geoJSON validator
 - [Apipie/apipie-demo](https://github.com/Apipie/apipie-demo) - A sample application showing the power of the Apipie gem
 - [Apipie/apipie-rails](https://github.com/Apipie/apipie-rails) - Ruby on Rails API documentation tool